Tenece-BEZAO/PropertyMgt_API/README.md

 --------
 - Authentication/Registration
 - Adding of Properties
-- Editing/Updating of Properties with photos, location and property features
+- Reading,Editing/Updating and Deleting of Properties
 - Database Migrations and Seeder
-- Manage Users from the Backend - by Admin alone
-- Super-Admin Access Control
+- User Creation
+- Creating of Leases
+- Reading, Editing/Updating  and Deleting of Leases
+-  Creating of Tenants
+- Reading, Editing/Updating  and Deleting of Tenants

 ## Approach:
-I followed the code first approach, created Entities, their attributes, established relationships and these entities are migrated to database as tables.
+We followed the code first approach, created Entities, their attributes, established relationships and these entities were migrated to database as tables.

 Below are the entities used: